posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 2. Inject the context into the `http.Request` object.
 And keep the interface as is.

-The solution of attaching the context to the request object was more backward compatible and included less API additions.
+The solution of attaching the context to the request object was more backward compatible and called for less API additions.
 Keeping the http package API clean as it used to be.
-It only had to forego in violating the context rules and shallow copy (with the `WithContext` method) of the request object whenever the context should be updated.
+It only demands the violation of the context rules and a shallow copy (with the `WithContext` method) of the request object whenever the context should be updated.

-The current implementation of the context system encourages such foregoes.
+The current implementation of the context system encourages such infractions.
 The rules are strict and it is easy to disregard them when too many changes are committed.

 We might also be thankful that this was the implementation chosen for the `http` package.